jimutt/jimmyutterstrom-com/posts/psoc-tutorial-adafruit-lsm303-magnetometer-compass-module.md

 }
 ```

-Now after the module has been initialized we can go ahead with retrieving the output from the magnetometer.As we know that the magnetometer outputs data for the x, y and z axis it would be comfortable to store all three readings at the same place.
+Now after the module has been initialized we can go ahead with retrieving the output from the magnetometer.
+As we know that the magnetometer outputs data for the x, y and z axis it would be comfortable to store all three readings at the same place.
 Therefore I will create a struct and call it “Vector3”: `typedef struct Vector3 { int x; int y; int z; } Vector3;`

 Next we will implement a function for reading the magnetometer data from the LSM303.
 We will call this function LSM303_ReadMag and its implementation is shown below.
 There are many comments so I think you should be able to follow what’s happening.